markusweimer/markusweimer.github.io/about.md

 title: About
 ---

+My career goal is to make machine learning more useful to more people.

+To that end, I am an architect in [Microsoft]'s Cloud and AI division.
+There, I work with the Database and Developer Tools groups to bring machine learning to app developers, using properly and responsibly managed data.
+Prior to my current role, I led the team which launched [ML.NET][ML.NET] into Open Source.
+ML.NET is Microsoft's machine learning toolkit.
+I also started and open sourced what is now known as [Apache REEF][REEF].

-I am an architect in [Microsoft]'s Cloud and AI division.
-My group develops [ML.NET][ML.NET], Microsoft's machine learning toolkit.
-I am also a member of the [Apache Software Foundation][ASF] and was the inaugural PMC chair (VP) of [Apache REEF][REEF].
-My work focuses on machine learning techniques, systems therefore and applications thereof.
-Prior, I lead the machine learning research group of the Cloud Information Services Laboratory (CISL) at [Microsoft] and prior to that, was a researcher at Yahoo!
-Research.
+Besides my role at Microsoft, I am also a member of the [Apache Software Foundation][ASF] and was the inaugural PMC chair (VP) of [Apache REEF][REEF].

 ## Software contributions